crrauldam/NiceStart/README.md

 ### Colors

-> Note: all color names are to reference the names used in the code, they do not necessarily have to be accurate.
+> Note: color names are to reference the ones used in the code, they are not necessarily accurate.

 - black <img src="https://placehold.co/15x15/000000/000000.png" alt="black icon"> `#000000`
 - white <img src="https://placehold.co/15x15/FFFFFF/FFFFFF.png" alt="white icon"> `#FFFFFF`